-- combined family NYS taxable income, Federal, State or local pension income and private pension and annuity income, if applicable; - level of study; - academic year in which first payment of TAP or any state award is received; - type of postsecondary institution and the tuition charge; - financial independence; - other family members enrolled in NYS postsecondary education; - other educational benefits received.
+- > combined family NYS taxable income, Federal, State or local pension income and private pension and annuity income, if applicable; - level of study; - academic year in which first payment of TAP or any state award is received; - > type of postsecondary institution and the tuition charge; - > financial independence; - other family members enrolled in NYS postsecondary education; - > other educational benefits received.

-Beis Medrash Heichal Dovid will disburse any TAP funds due to the student as soon as possible, but not more than 45 days after the institution has credited the award to the student's account.
+Bais Medrash Heichal Dovid will credit the TAP award to the student's tuition account, and will refund any funds due to the student as soon as possible, but not more than 45 days after the institution has credited the award to the student's account.

-Instead of disbursing funds due to the student, the institution may credit them toward a future term if the student authorizes the credit in writing.
+The institution may credit funds toward a future term if the student authorizes the credit in writing.
 They may also credit TAP payments toward charges the student has incurred for a future term.
 That term must already be underway when the school receives the payment, and the balance for that term must exceed the amount deferred for that term based on anticipated receipt of a TAP award.
 An authorization form, which will remain in effect for the duration of their study, will be made available to students at the time of admission.